Graphs arising from the dual Steenrod algebra: Introduction

 \begin{thm*}[\cref{thm:connectedOdd}] The graph $G_x$ is connected if and only if \begin{enumerate} \item the integers

 are positive for all integers $r$ and $s$ with $0 \leq r < s \leq n$, \item and the sum

 \end{enumerate} \end{thm*}

 In \cite{Yearwood19}, Yearwood observed that the graphs $G_x$ can also naturally be viewed as directed graphs with edges oriented in the direction of the larger vertex.
 We will denote the directed version of the graph $G_x$ by $G_x^{\textup{dir}}$.
 With the directed version of Wood's construction in mind, Larson studied unilaterality, the appropriate connectedness property for directed graphs, in the $p = 2$ setting.
-In the odd primary setting we prove the following. \begin{thm*}[\cref{thm:unilateralOdd}] The directed graph $G_x^{\textup{dir}}$ is unilateral if and only if \begin{enumerate} \item the integers
+In the odd primary setting we identify exactly when the directed graph $G_x^\textup{dir}$ is unilateral.
+In order to state our result, we define ${T}_t''$ (Definition \ref{def:T''t}) to be the set of all $(t + 1)$-tuples $(b_0, b_1, \cdots, b_t)$ with $b_i \in \{0, 1, \cdots, n + 1\}$ and $r = b_0 < b_1 < \cdots < b_t = s$. \begin{thm*}[\cref{thm:unilateralOdd}] The directed graph $G_x^{\textup{dir}}$ is unilateral if and only if \begin{enumerate} \item the integers